mikeshulman/narya/README.md

   | .tail ↦ nats (suc. n)
 ]
 ```
+The empty (co)match `[ ]` is ambiguous: it could denote a pattern-matching lambda on a datatype with no constructors, or a copattern-match into a codatatype with no methods.
+Fortunately, since both possibilities are checking rather than synthesizing, the ambiguity is resolved by bidirectional typechecking.

 Computationally, it is suggested to think of a codatatype as an object-oriented *interface*, and a function defined by copattern-matching as an (immutable) *object* that implements that interface, with the arguments of the function being its "member variables".
 In particular, an "object" of this sort does not compute to anything until a field is accessed (method is called).
 For instance, `nats 0 .tail .tail .tail .head` evaluates to `3`, but `nats 0` itself does not evaluate to anything.
 This is very different from a tuple, which should be thought of as a *data structure* that contains a collection of values; in particular, it explains why records have eta-conversion and codatatypes do not.

 ### Case trees